montlaur/montlaur.github.io/_retrospective/2021-04-16-peinture-ambigüe-et-figurative-de-saint-christophe.md

   things that it would be far better not to know
 title-ru: "Peinture ambigüe et figurative de Saint Christophe - или - There are Things that it would be far Better not to Know "
-theme: Religieux
+theme: Religion
-theme-en: Religious
+theme-en: Religion
-theme-ru: Религиозный
+theme-ru: Религия
 annee: 1973-12-31T23:00:00.000Z
 annee-aff: janvier 1974
 annee-aff-en: January 1974